Explicitly Computing with Fukaya Categories of Surfaces with Boundary: The -graded Fukaya Category

 The situation for a closed curve is similar, but now that it's noncontractible we're forced to keep track of a specific choice of local system.
 This is the choice of a finite dimensional $k[X^\pm]$-module, where we think of the action of $X$ as the \emph{monodromy} action when we go once around our closed loop.
 As for arcs, this local system will decompose into a finite direct sum of indecomposable $k[X^\pm]$-modules, which (after choosing a basis) are in bijection with invertible companion matrices~\cite[Chapter VI.7]{aluffiAlgebraChapter02009}.

-To build a chain complex from a closed curve with monodromy $M \in \text{GL}_r(k)$, we build a chain complex as in the arc case by deforming our curve to lie along the generating curves and using the angles between generating curves as our differentials.
+To build a dg-module from a closed curve with monodromy $M \in \text{GL}_r(k)$, we proceed as in the arc case by deforming our curve to lie along the generating curves and using the angles between generating curves as our differential.
 The difference is that now we have an extra angle $\alpha_*$ connecting our last generating arc back to our first generating arc.
 We take the direct sum of $r$ many copies of our arcs, using $\text{Id}_r \otimes \alpha$ for the differentials along the way, except for the final angle connecting our starting and ending curves, where we use $M \otimes \alpha_*$ instead.

-For example, consider the closed curve shown in figure (10a), with monodromy given by the $3 \times 3$ companion matrix $ $.
-We deform this curve to lie along the generating arcs $L$ and $R$.
-Starting at the top and moving counterclockwise, we first pass the angle $b$, and then we close our loop with the angle $t$.
-Since our local system is $3$-dimensional, we consider the complex $L^{\oplus 3} \to R^{\oplus 3}$ with differential $\text{Id}_3 \otimes b + M \otimes t$.
-Concretely, this is the matrix $ $.
+For example, consider the closed curve shown in orange in Figure~\ref{fig:Monodromy}, with monodromy given by the $3 \times 3$ companion matrix $ $.
+We deform this curve to lie along the generating arcs $L$ and $R$ (with the opposite orientation, corresponding to a homological shift).
+Starting at the top and moving counterclockwise, we first pass the angle $b$, and then we close our loop with the angle $a$.
+Since our local system is $3$-dimensional, we consider the dg-module $L^{\oplus 3} \oplus {R[1]}^{\oplus 3}$ with differential $\text{Id}_3 \otimes b + M \otimes a$.
+Concretely this is the matrix